 Special properties provide alternative access method to Org-mode features discussed in the previous chapters, like the TODO state or the priority of an entry.
-This interface exists so that you can include these states into columns view (see Section 7.4 [Column view], page 41).
+This interface exists so that you can include these states into columns view (see Section 7.5 [Column view], page 44), or to use them in queries.
 The following property names are special and should not be used as keys in the properties drawer:

 TODO The TODO keyword of the entry.
 TAGS The tags defined directly in the headline.
 ALLTAGS All tags, including inherited ones.
 PRIORITY The priority of the entry, a string with a single letter.
 DEADLINE The deadline time string, without the angular brackets.
 SCHEDULED The scheduling time stamp, without the angular brackets.
+TIMESTAMP The first keyword-less time stamp in the entry.
+TIMESTAMP_IA The first inactive time stamp in the entry.